ErenBYilmaz/AITranslator/README.md

 # AITranslator

 This project provides a minimal pipeline for speech translation.
 It uses OpenAI's Whisper to transcribe audio, EasyNMT for language translation, and Kokoro for text‑to‑speech synthesis.
-The resulting audio files are written to disk as `output_N.wav`.
+By default the generated audio is written to disk as `output_N.wav`.

 ## Requirements
 Install the dependencies from `requirements.txt`: